RxLaboratory/Ramses/src-docs/docs/components/addons/maya.md

 The *Update Status* runs the *Incremental Save* command and updates the current production status of the current Asset or Shot.

-A dialog is shown with a few options ot update the status, and to choose to also publish the scene, and create a preview for it.
+A dialog is shown with a few options to update the status, and to choose to also publish the scene, and create a preview for it.
 This dialog may differ depending on the use of the *Ramses Client Application* or not.

 <figure>
   <img src="../../../img/maya/updatestatus.png"/>
   <figcaption>This is the status dialog when connected to the <i>Ramses Client Application</i>.</figcaption>
 </figure>

-- You can set the new ***State*** with the drop down list at the top right; the list of the states is retrieved from the *Ramses Daemon*.
+- You can set the new ***State*** with the drop down list at the top left; the list of the states is retrieved from the *Ramses Daemon*.
 - The slider and percentage is used to set a new ***Completion Ratio***.
 - The ***Comment*** field is used to update the comment displayed in the production tracking tools and tables of *Ramses*.